 Utility permits are issued for work related to ‘utilities’ which need to occur in the road right-of-way.
-The majority of our permits are issued to utility companies or their contractors to maintain their systems.
-Examples of these include Avista, Pacific Power, CenturyLink, Charter and others.
-Additionally, we issue these permits to private property owners who need to place or maintain utilities which encroach into the road right-of-way.
+Most of our permits are issued to utility companies or their contractors to maintain their systems.
+Examples of these include Avista, Pacific Power, CenturyLink, and Charter.
 The focus of this permit is to ensure the safety of workers, the public and the utility infrastructure itself.
 Installation of utilities in the right-of-way can be complex with standards and specifications in place to ensure a quality installation.

 Do I Need This Permit?